The Mississippi Project | A Gathering of Stories and Art

 The project will result in a gallery installation, which will communicate a sense of history and change along America’s centerline.
 The boat used to travel the Mississippi, built specifically for the project, will be an important part of the installation.
 It will be a simple design, based on a the raft, with detailing inspired by historical Mississippi showboats, which died out as television and film became popular.
 The cabin on the raft will become a surface upon which to internally project interviews and footage from the project in a gallery space, making it into a “showboat” that is vitalized instead of outmoded by film.

-Emily Cornell du Houx, and Morgan Rogers have done the first leg of the journey down the Mississppi gathering stories, aritfacts and art along the way.
+UPDATE: Emily Cornell du Houx, and Morgan Rogers compleated the first leg of the journey down the Mississppi gathering stories, aritfacts, climate information, and art along the way in 2017.
 Stay tuned for stage two in 2018.

 Please donate to any project by using our PayPal link - HERE.
 The Solon Center for Research and Publishing (including its imprint, Polar Bear & Company) is a 501(c)3 nonprofit Maine public benefit corporation, so donations are tax-deductible.
 Thank you!!

 The first news from the project, which raised over $10,000 on kickstarter in 2016:

 In which Emily and Morgan set up their workspace, enlist their favorite German as a volunteer, encounter a bat, and build the form for Michi Zeebee

 It has been a little over a week since we have arrived at The Apprenticeshop and so much has already happened.